Yttrium-tYcLief/sod-guides/enclave/boss2.md

 After roughly 2:20, Beatrix herself will become active.

+She's a fairly simple tank and spank, but the real challenge comes from keeping up with fresh adds and avoiding the call mechanics.

-She has a number of abilities:
+She has a few abilities:

 ### Charge
 Beatrix randomly charges at players.
 This will knock them back, like Lava Surgers in Molten Core.